 In Roman time Salona was the administrative centre of Roman province of Dalmatia.
 With 60.000 inhabitants it was the 4th largest town in Roman Empire destroyed in the 7th century by the attacks of Avars and Slavs.
 Today the remains of the monumental buildings like amphitheatre and forums, temples and thermae witness of those great times of Salona.
 Salona remains are located in the city of Solin.

 ANTIQUE SALONA RUINS, SOURCE: commons.wikimedia.com

 A medieval fortress situated on a mountain pass between Mosor and Kozjak Mountains, some 15 km from Split.
-In the last years it has become popular as Game of Thrones filming spot but in the past, it had the significant defensive role and it is an excellent example of fortification architecture in Dalmatia.
+In the last years, it has become popular as Game of Thrones filming spot but in the past, it had a significant defensive role and it is an excellent example of fortification architecture in Dalmatia.
 From Klis fortress, you can also enjoy spectacular views over Split and the islands.

 KLIS FORTRESS, SOURCE: commons.wikimedia.com

 One of the Croatian most beautiful national parks encompasses the area along the course of the Krka River, which flows through a picturesque canyon for over 75 km and creates roaring waterfalls.
-Unlike most of the other national parks of this kind you are allowed to swim in the Krka river and the various waterfalls, including the most famous waterfall Skradinski Buk.
+Unlike most of the other national parks of this kind, you are allowed to swim in the Krka river and the various waterfalls, including the most famous waterfall Skradinski Buk.

 KRKA FALLS NATIONAL PARK, SOURCE: pixabay.com